-This project will optimize two existing facilities and demolish a third to create space for a high-performance addition.
+This project optimized two existing facilities and demolished a third to create space for a high-performance addition.
 The design utilizes a new atrium to unite the three structures, collocating departments and programs previously spread across five separate buildings into one leading-edge, interdisciplinary STEM community.

 Modernization is a cost-effective design strategy that allows yesterday’s buildings to perform at the highest possible levels for programmatic and energy efficiency, as well as occupant comfort and safety.
 To help the College meet its mandate of not increasing campus energy consumption through new construction or renovation projects, we incorporated energy modeling with NEO® in the earliest phase of the project to design a facility that will achieve a 41% decrease in overall energy consumption, despite a 33% increase in total square footage.